luizfonseca/my-personal-computer/README.md

 #### 3. The User applications phase

-After successfully loggin in a user, your next task is to create applications -- a set of programs that can execute specific tasks and return something you need.
+After successfully authenticating a user, your next task is to create applications -- a set of programs that can execute specific tasks and return something you need.

 For the beginning, your task is to list the applications in the computer and allow a user to type 1) the application name or 2) the application number (e.g. `1` and `Enter` to use a Calculator for instance).